-Our method is an implementation in Java of a technique described in (Aït-Kaci et al. 1989).
+Our method is an implementation in Java of a technique described in [1].
 It consists in representing the elements of a taxonomy (i.e., an arbitrary poset) as bit vectors.
 Thus, each element has a code (a bit vector) carrying a "1" in the position corresponding to the index of any other elements that it subsumes.
 In this manner, the three Boolean operations on sorts are readily and efficiently performed as their corresponding operations on bit-vectors.
 However, for this to be possible, these bit vectors must be encoded as the reflexive transitive closure of the "is-a" relation obtained from subsort declarations.

-How to compute such a closure has been well-known-e.g., the Warshall-Strassen method using clever matrix multiplication tricks (Strassen 1969; Fischer and Meyer 1971; Coppersmith and Winograd 1990).
-However, for a poset of n elements, this method has quite a large time complexity-even with the best known algorithm to date, it is $\mathcal{O}(n^{2.23727})$ (Stothers 2010; Williams 2011).
-In fact, in practice, the straightforward $\mathcal{O}(n^3)$ in-place multiplication method known as Warshall's Algorithm (Warshall 1962; Warren 1975) is used in most cases.
+How to compute such a closure has been well-known-e.g., the Warshall-Strassen method using clever matrix multiplication tricks [2]-[4].
+However, for a poset of n elements, this method has quite a large time complexity-even with the best known algorithm to date, it is $\mathcal{O}(n^{2.23727})$ [5], [6].2 In fact, in practice, the straightforward $\mathcal{O}(n^3)$ in-place multiplication method known as Warshall's Algorithm [8], [9] is used in most cases.